-If you do not get invited to apply for permanent residence after a year of being in the pool, your Express Entry profile will expire.
+If we don’t invite you to apply for permanent residence after a year of being in the pool, your Express Entry profile will expire.

-- If you still want to come to Canada as a skilled immigrant, you will need to complete and submit a new profile.
+- If you still want to come to Canada as a skilled immigrant, you’ll need to complete and submit a new profile.

-- If you meet minimum entry criteria, you will receive a new Express Entry Profile Number.
+- If you meet minimum entry criteria, we’ll give you a new Express Entry Profile Number.

 Get your application for permanent residence ready

-If you are invited to apply, you will have 60 days to fill out and submit your application for permanent residence.
-Some documents (for example, police certificates) may take longer than 60 days to get.
-You should start applying for these documents right away, so that you have them ready and can apply for permanent residence within the 60-day time limit.
+Some documents (for example, police certificates) may take longer than 90 days to get.
+Apply for these documents right away, so that you have them ready and can apply within the 90-day time limit.

 Try to improve your score

-There are things that you can do to improve your score and increase your chances of being invited to apply.
-For example, you may want to:
+You can improve your score and increase your chances of being invited to apply by:

-- contact provinces and territories to be considered in a Provincial Nominee Program,
+- contacting provinces and territories to consider you for a Provincial Nominee Program

-Be sure that your profile is fully up-to-date and accurate.
+Be sure that your profile is up-to-date and accurate

-If we find that you misrepresented yourself (gave us false information or left out important details), we will refuse your application.
-In that case:
+If we find that you misrepresented yourself (gave us false information or left out important details), we can:

-- you could be barred for five years from applying to come to Canada for any reason.
+- bar you for five years from applying to come to Canada for any reason

 - What do I do if I lost my GCKey username or password?